 Available to eligible undergraduate students with first priority given to Pell Grant recipients with the lowest Expected Family Contribution (EFC) as determined by the FAFSA.
 Although award amounts may range from $100 to $4,000, the typical award is $1,500.
 Must be enrolled at least half-time (6 credits or more).

 Available to Nebraska residents who have substantial financial need.
 The maximum award amount is based on available funding and current legislative guidelines.
 A typical award is $1,500.
 Must be enrolled at least half-time.
 This program is funded by the State of Nebraska.

 Residents of states other than Nebraska should contact the respective state's higher education agency for information on sources of state funding that may be available to you.
 For more information, check the listing of state agencies and contact information.

 Nebrask Methodist College (NMC) Grant

 Available to undergraduate and graduate students who demonstrate financial need and are enrolled at least half-time.
 Funds are provided by the Methodist Hospital Foundation.
-A typical award for a full-time student is $1,500 and is prorated for enrollment less than full-time.
+A typical award is $1,500.